kingzamzon/docs/docs/paying-for-lit/overview.md

 Like other decentralized networks, Lit has a certain amount of computation available for users that's metered to allow for a responsive network with nodes that are able to stay in-sync with one another.

-In order to use the paid pre-production ([Datil-test](../connecting-to-a-lit-network/testnets#datil-test)) and production ([Datil](../connecting-to-a-lit-network/mainnets#datil)) Lit networks, you must reserve capacity on the network.
-This is done using by minting Capacity Credits, and by making use of the Lit Relayer and/or the Payment Delegation Database.
+In order to use the decentralized testnet ([Datil-test](../connecting-to-a-lit-network/testnets#datil-test)) and production-ready mainnet beta ([Datil](../connecting-to-a-lit-network/mainnets#datil)) Lit networks, you will need to pay for usage of the network.
+This is done using Lit test tokens, Capacity Credits, the Lit Relayer, and the Payment Delegation Database.

 ## Overview of What Requires Payment

 :::note
 Currently requests requiring payment of Lit tokens is done only using the `testLPX` test token.
 More information about the test token is available [here](../connecting-to-a-lit-network/lit-blockchains/chronicle-yellowstone.md#tstlpx-test-token)
 :::

 ### General Lit Network Usage